vedph/mqdq_mqutil/doc/apparatus.md

 `VERG-eclo` (1,2):

-- apparatus with lemma and variant.
+- apparatus with lemma and 2 variants.
 - notes to authors.
-- ancient note.

 ```xml
 <app from="#d001w9" to="#d001w9">